albertzak/open/readme.md

+- v1:
   - software components to write:
     - cljc core with sci
     - cljc ws client
     - cljc ws server
     - ws+http broker on clj/cljs/bb/nbb

   - what it will be able to do:
     - import + add-lib at runtime without restart

+- v2:
+  - codebase management